 This letter responds to your request to confirm that the newly revised Addison County Solid Waste District ("ACSWD") Waste Management Plan conforms to the regional plan and has the support of the regional planning commission.
-You have represented that ACSWD's plan proposes continued operation of the Middlebury Transfer Station, but is revised to make changes designed to increase recycling by citizens in the region.
+You have represented that ACSWD's plan proposes continued operation of the Middlebury Transfer Station and is revised to make changes designed to reduce waste generation, promote sustainable materials management, minimize reliance on waste disposal and conserve resources by minimizing energy consumption and reducing greenhouse gas emissions and other adverse environmental impacts.

-The Solid Waste Subsection of the Addison County Regional Plan supports managing the region's solid waste in a safe, cost-effective and efficient manner.
-To meet this goal, it supports managing the Region's waste as close to the source as reasonable, to manage recycling in a manner that promotes planning and reduces the chance for human health impacts and environmental degradation and to consider the transportation, water quality and air quality impacts of disposing of the Region's waste.
-Addison County Regional Plan, Utilities, Facilities and Services, Sub-section 7.1 Solid Waste Goal C, Objectives 1(a)-(d) and 3(a)-(e) page 7-8 (2011).
-ACSWD's plan amendments, designed to recycle and reuse solid waste for a safe and beneficial purpose close to where the waste is generated constitutes a cost-effective way to promote recycling, save energy consumption and to lower disposal bills for customers.
+The Solid Waste Subsection of the Addison County Regional Plan supports managing the region's solid waste in a safe, cost-effective and efficient manner and to work on reducing the amount of waste generated per person.
+To meet this goal, it supports managing the Region's waste as close to the source as reasonable, to encourage composting and recycling in a manner that promotes planning and reduces the chance for human health impacts and environmental degradation and to consider the transportation, water quality and air quality impacts of disposing of the Region's waste.
+Addison County Regional Plan, Utilities, Facilities and Services, Subsection 7.1 Solid Waste Goal C, Objectives 1(a)-(d) and 3(a)-(e) page 7-9 (2018).
+ACSWD's plan amendments, designed to reduce the waste produced per person and educate businesses and consumers on why and how to recycle and reuse solid waste for safe and beneficial purposes close to where the waste is generated constitutes a cost-effective way to promote recycling, save energy consumption and to lower disposal bills for customers.